18 top-three league team finishes in past 31 years

 Braun, an experienced player, served as the head boys’ tennis coach at Pella High School for nine seasons.
 An Oregon native, Braun received his bachelor’s degree from Oregon State University and a master’s degree from the Univ. of Wis.-Whitewater.
 He is the executive director of the Christian Opportunity Center in Pella.

-Nick Rohner is entering his sixth season as assistant women’s tennis coach and is in his fifth season as assistant men’s coach.
+Nick Rohner is entering his sixth season as assistant women’s tennis coach and is in his sixth season as assistant men’s coach.

 Rohner graduated from Central in 2008 and was a two-time letterwinner on the Dutch men’s tennis squad.
 He posted a 25-21 career singles mark, including a 14-10 record in 2008, advancing to the Flight B finals in both singles and doubles at the Iowa Conference tournament.